tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 bytes of the Mask with the sequence number.
 Decryption is accomplished by the same process.

-In some (rare) cases there the ciphertext may be less than 16 bytes.
+In some (rare) cases where the ciphertext may be less than 16 bytes.
 This cannot happen with most of the DTLS AEAD algorithms because the authentication tag itself is 16 bytes, however some algorithms such as TLS_AES_128_CCM_8_SHA256 have a shorter authentication tag, and in combination with a short plaintext, the result might be less than 16 bytes.
-In this case, implementations MUST pad the plaintext out in order to make a suitable-length ciphertext.
+In this case, implementations MUST pad the plaintext out (using the conventional record padding mechanism) in order to make a suitable-length ciphertext.

 Note that sequence number encryption is only applied to the DTLSCiphertext structure and not to the DTLSPlaintext structure, which also contains a